paulcnichols/EventTracker-V2/README.md

   * `perl ./transform/nlp.pl conf/news.yaml`
 * Apply Topic Modeling.
 An entire directory of text files is processed with LDA topic modeling using the Mallet library.
   * `perl ./transform/topic.pl conf/news.yaml`
+* Import data to database.
+The data above is imported into a MySQL database for display purpose from the portal.
+  * `perl ./import/import.pl conf/news.yaml`
 * Apply edge creation.
-The topic model data will be aggregated over one month's time to link stories together.
+Similarities between topic model data will precomputed over one month's time.
+These topic similarites link stories together.
-  * TODO!
-* Import filter data.
-The data above is imported into a MySQL database for display purpose from the portal.
-  * TODO!
+  * `perl ./import/edge.pl conf/news.yaml`
 * Display.
 There is a portal to explore edge data and query over the dataset.
   * TODO!